ElAmoen3D/HourStat-TradingProject/README.md

 # IMPORTANT - INPUT CSV IS NOT INCLUDED IN THIS REPOSITORY!

-Add the input csv as 'nq-1m_bk.csv'
+Add the input csv as 'nq-1m_bk.csv'.
+Input file must be in one-minute intervals